-The most important thing one need know about ATI Graphics, Inc. and CEO, Larry Bloom, is that our success is deeply rooted in the successes we have made for our clients.
+The most important thing one need know about ATI Creative Consulting (formerly ATI Graphics, Inc.) and CEO, Larry Bloom, is that our success is deeply rooted in the successes we have made for our clients.
 While web searches and traditional advertising direct business to our virtual doors, it is a steady stream of word-of-mouth referrals that make up the bulk of ATI’s business.
 Knowing this, we treat every project with each new client as the beginning of a long-term relationship that will bring not only repeat business from the initial client, but also new business brought in by that satisfied customer.

 CLIENTS ARE MORE THAN CLIENTS

-Clients of ATI Graphics, Inc. receive more than premier design, development and consulting services.
+Clients of ATI Creative Consulting (formerly ATI Graphics, Inc.) receive more than premier design, development and consulting services.
 Company President Larry Bloom is an active, quality networker and assertive connector of people.
-ATI Graphics, Inc. clients have the advantage of becoming part of that trusted network and the ability to add many valuable connections.
-Bloom is also the host and facilitator of the well-regarded Breakfast of Champions Networking group.
+ATI Creative Consulting clients have the advantage of becoming part of that trusted network and the ability to add many valuable connections.
+Larry Bloom also served as the host and facilitator of the well-regarded Breakfast of Champions Networking group in Chicago’s north shore suburbs, from 2010 until discontinuing the monthly meetings at the end of 2016.

-Early in 1997, at the suggestion of his employer, Kodak Processing Labs (KPL), Larry Bloom established ATI Graphics to provide outlab graphic services to KPL commercial photo labs throughout the country.
+Early in 1997, at the suggestion of his employer, Kodak Processing Labs (KPL), Larry Bloom established ATI Graphics, Inc. (now ATI Creative Consulting) to provide outlab graphic services to KPL commercial photo labs throughout the country.

-It soon became apparent that there was great potential in the new business, and with that in mind, along with an entrepreneurial spirit, just enough cash in the bank to get through the start-up period, and a copy of the entire client database he had built while with KPL, Larry began working full-time as the sole proprietor of ATI Graphics.
+It soon became apparent that there was great potential in the new business, and with that in mind, along with an entrepreneurial spirit, just enough cash in the bank to get through the start-up period, and a copy of the entire client database he had built while with KPL, Larry Bloom began working full-time as the sole proprietor of ATI Graphics, Inc.

-Mr. Bloom had cultivated countless professional relationships by that point in his career, primarily due to his focus on customer service, and several of his past clients quickly became ATI Graphics customers.
+Mr. Bloom had cultivated countless professional relationships by that point in his career, primarily due to his focus on customer service, and several of his past clients quickly became ATI Graphics, Inc. customers.

 “During those first couple of years, I would randomly bump into an old customer on the train or at the bank, we’d talk for a few minutes, I’d give them my card and within a couple of days, we’d be working together again,” explains Bloom.